-Johnny Murtagh can talk, boy can he talk – most of the time he’s the model of an affable Irishman.
+Johnny Murtagh can talk, boy can he talk.
+Most of the time he’s the model of an affable Irishman but what comes out of his mouth is much more than hot air.

 Prior to his retirement in early 2014, Johnny rode over 3,000 winners, becoming Irish Champion Jockey on no less than five occasions.
 Largely in partnership with two of the all-time greats of the Irish training fraternity (his mentor, John Oxx, and Aidan O’Brien) he was associated with a string of outstanding horses, most notably Ridgewood Pearl, Sinndar, Yeats and High Chaparral, winning races all around the world, including the Epsom Derby on three occasions.